AhmadMorningstar/GashaPMS/README.md

 # GashaPMS
-i made this simple but functional Gasha Institute Placement Managment System, it was a project for my Institute
+i made this nice and functional Gasha Institute Placement Managment System, it was a project for my fellow 5th grade student